Analyzing bioAffinity Technologies (BIAF) & Its Rivals

 |2.60

-As a group, “Commercial physical research” companies have a potential upside of 4.90%.
-Given bioAffinity Technologies’ rivals higher possible upside, analysts plainly believe bioAffinity Technologies has less favorable growth aspects than its rivals.
+As a group, “Commercial physical research” companies have a potential upside of 6.61%.
+Given bioAffinity Technologies’ rivals higher possible upside, analysts clearly believe bioAffinity Technologies has less favorable growth aspects than its rivals.

 Summary